gautamjo/Udacity-Project-6-Data-visualisation-in-d3.js/README.md

 I took two feedbacks from 2 different people here are there responses:

 #### Interviewer #1 ####
 >Your plot is animated but it does not have interactivity.
-Consider adding a tooltip to display day and >count of cancellations so that it bring more clarity for the viewer.
+Consider adding a tooltip to display day and count of cancellations so that it bring more clarity for the viewer.

 #### Interviewer #2 ####
 >Your plot is looking fine but if you add an animated title it might look better as a composition where all elements of the plot, be it shapes or text, are animated.

+#### Interviewer #3 ####
+> Currently, the visualisation is more exploratory than explanatory.
+Examples could include trends or periodicity by month or day of the week.
+This may be helped by a design change such as line charts or small multiples.
+The bar chart could still work though.
+Also consider a more divergent colour scheme (it's hard to see colours by day of the week) and using a narrative paragraph to help the reader focus on the main finding(s).

 ### Post Feedback ###